Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms

 \subsection{Segmentation map and masking}

 The precision of morphological indicator calculations was enhanced by applying masks generated from segmentation maps with brightness thresholds.
 These thresholds were determined on an image-by-image basis using a custom iterative method.
 The process involved incrementally lowering the threshold while tracking changes in two parameters: the ratio of the threshold to the mean brightness of the central object and the relative increase in the enclosed area.
-An approximate outline of this method is illustrated in Figure \ref{fig: segmap threshold}, while example masking results for selected galaxies are presented in Figure \ref{fig: segmap masking}.
+An approximate outline of this method is illustrated in Figure \ref{fig: segmap threshold}.